jpacilo/gettingandcleaningdata/CodeBook.md

 ### THE VARIABLES
 The resulting tidy dataset has 180 observations and 81 variables.
 The first two columns indicate the ID of the subject and the activity performed.
 I have listed below all the variables in the tidy-ed dataset.
 All the features indicated below (aside from the first two) are measurements in terms of mean and standard deviation.
 I used the grep function in base R to isolate these measurements in terms of keyword.

+1. Subject
 - The subject id encoded from 1 to 30
-1. Subject
-- The activity performed by the indidual encoded from 1 to 6.
-- The numeric factors to the literal names of the activities: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING
 2. Activity
+- WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING

 - Time Domain Measurements
 3. timeDomainBodyAccelerometer-Mean-X
 4. timeDomainBodyAccelerometer-Mean-Y